 STEM learning subjects (science, technology, engineering, and math) are traditionally the subjects that kids take on without much enthusiasm.
 They're not seen as being like art, gym, theater, and other fun electives that kids look forward to going through in school.

 Kids sometimes complain that the subjects in STEM learning are harder.
-In reality these more difficult subjects can be just as fun and exciting to learn.
-All teachers need do is take the right steps to make it more enjoyable.
+In reality, these more difficult subjects can be just as fun and exciting to learn.
+All teachers need to do is take the right steps to make it more enjoyable.

 According to the U.S. Department of Education, only 16 percent of kids go into these fields after graduation.
 So it’s imperative that lessons in STEM learning be fun and encouraging to students so they purse their scientific interests into their college years.

 Computer programming, engineering jobs, and mathematics are just some of the jobs that are STEM-based in the real world.
 Here are some ways that teachers can make STEM learning more fun for young students.